 Recommendations for State Policymakers

-- Adopt or adapt the Professional Standards for Educational Leaders to ensure that principal certification and licensure requirements include a focus on equity and cultural responsiveness.
+- Adopt or adapt the PSEL to ensure that principal certification and licensure requirements include a focus on equity and cultural responsiveness.

-- Use the allowable 3 percent reservation of Title II funds under ESSA to strengthen the content of school leader preparation programs and professional development opportunities for principals to develop cultural competencies and learn how to lead schools in diverse contexts.
+- Use the allowable 3 percent reservation of Title II funds under ESSA to strengthen the content of school leader preparation programs and professional development opportunities for principals, including through partnerships with nonprofit organizations, to develop cultural competencies and learn how to effectively lead schools in diverse contexts.

 - Increase funding and support for high-quality education programs at state colleges and universities that serve large numbers of students of color.